 If you feel like a trip to Wimbledon, take your umbrella.
 Rain may stop a lot of the matches scheduled, but it may also stop a lot of people from visiting the Championships.
 Therefore, you might say it could be a good day to get into the grounds.
 Even if you don’t get to see much tennis.
 You could enjoy the views and the atmosphere.
 Rumour has it, that the Duke and Duchess of Cambridge are will be present at Wimbledon today.
 If you meet any Americans, why not wish them a happy independence day!

 Travel Options To Wimbledon.

-Traveling by car – Park a few streets away, if you can get a parking space, then walk the rest of the way.
+Travelling by car – Park a few streets away, if you can get a parking space, then walk the rest of the way.
 However, with Wimbledon being an Olympic venue, restrictions could already be in place.
 Public transport may be the better option, or drive to a certain point a couple of miles away.
 Then use public transport for the final couple of miles of your journey.

-Traveling by Train – Clapham Junction, Earls Court, for other train links to Wimbledon Park or Southfieds Station.
+Travelling by Train – Clapham Junction, Earls Court, for other train links to Wimbledon Park or Southfieds Station.
 See the latest London Connections Map and Underground Services.
 Check all underground and overhead lines are running properly before you set off.

-Traveling by Tram – Tramlink from New Addington, East Croydon, West Croydon, direct to Wimbledon.
+Travelling by Tram – Tramlink from New Addington, East Croydon, West Croydon, direct to Wimbledon.